jonfanlab/waveynet/README.md

 ## Citation
 If you use this code or data for your research, please cite:

 [High Speed Simulation and Freeform Optimization of Nanophotonic Devices with Physics-Augmented Deep Learning<br>](https://pubs.acs.org/doi/abs/10.1021/acsphotonics.2c00876)
-Mingkun Chen, Robert Lupoiu, Chenkai Mao, Der-Han Huang, Jiaqi Jiang, Philippe Lalanne, and Jonathan A. Fan*
+Mingkun Chen&dagger;, Robert Lupoiu&dagger;, Chenkai Mao&dagger;, Der-Han Huang&dagger;, Jiaqi Jiang, Philippe Lalanne, and Jonathan A. Fan*

 *jonfan@stanford.edu